passcod/caretaker/index.markdown

 by members of the project.
 The releaser role can be like that, but it also can be obtained by a non-member, someone just passing through, an "external contributor," via a formal process.

-The project temporarily gains a _transient_ member, there to do one thing and one thing only, until that one thing is done, at which time they automatically leave the project again.
+The project temporarily gains a temporary member, there to do one thing and one thing only, until that one thing is done, at which time they automatically leave the project again.
 Even while they're acting a releaser, they're not responsible for, not expected to do, and indeed expected _not to do_ any other task or role covered by the rest of the project's members.